 Information – Books

-There are about eighty books available on various aspects of Hebes and other New Zealand native plants.
+There are about eighty books available on aspects of Hebes, New Zealand native plants and New Zealand native trees.
 Some may be out of print, but can be obtained from a number of second-hand book specialists, see bottom of page.

-These are the dozen books that I rate most highly.
+These are the books that I rate most highly.

 Hebes